smartel99/Frasy/README.md

 - [DoubleNom](https://gitlab.com/DoubleNom) for the help designing the entire architecture and for his helpful criticism :)
 - [nickclark2016](https://github.com/nickclark2016) for designing the test description procedure!
+- An anonymous sergal for the help coming up with sentences that makes sense!